a-ws-m/unlockNN/docs/source/index.rst

 ..
-Neural UQ documentation master file, created by sphinx-quickstart on Mon Aug 17 15:09:19 2020.
+UnlockGNN documentation master file, created by sphinx-quickstart on Mon Aug 17 15:09:19 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Neural UQ
+UnlockGNN
 =========

-Neural UQ is a package for adding uncertainty quantification to Keras models using Gaussian processes.
+UnlockGNN is a package for adding uncertainty quantification to Keras models using Gaussian processes.
 It is a Python library that provides tools for extracting layer outputs from a pre-trained Keras model and using them as index points for a Gaussian process,